jotaelesalinas/git-clone-if-newer/README.md

 # git-clone-if-newer
 Script to clone and softlink a git repo... _if needed_.

-NOTE: This repo has been "upgraded" from a gist.
+NOTE: This repo has been "promoted" from a gist.
 Documentation is still very poor and the idea is to improve it little by little.

 ## Steps taken by the script